iamhectorsosa/search-params/packages/react/readme.md

 };
 ```

-This provider allows `@search-params/react` to read and update URL Search Params with your framework of choice.
-No adapters needed.

-### 2. Configure your route validations
+### 2. Set up your schema validations

-Import `createSearchParamsConfig` and create a config object to handle all validations.
-Can work with any validation library or with none at all if you want to manually write your validations.
+Use `createSearchParamsConfig` to create a config object to handle all validations.
+You can choose any schema validation library (i.e. Valibot, Zod, Yup, etc..), or write your own, to handle your validations.

 ```ts
 import { createSearchParamsConfig } from "@search-params/react";